hleclerc/Soja/README.md

 The goal is to ease and make natural the development of **model-driven** Javascript applications.

-It helps in particular to create (trully) **object oriented** structures for their applications, with headache-free automatic synchronization between data and their multiple representations.
+It helps in particular to create (trully) **object oriented** structures for their applications, with headache-free automatic synchronization between the data and their multiple representations.

 SOJA is associated with several fundamental plugins: